 If any wine-only stores do survive, Clerides said, they will be forced to stock cheaper wines with higher profit margins and be “commodity” stores instead of boutique shops where wines from small producers around the world can be showcased.

 Neither Clerides nor Simpson wants to sell beer or spirits, but they believe that they should be given that option if they are forced to lose a wholesale discount that is 88% more than that of LRS competitors.

 Owners of licences for the province’s 35 stores that sell only B.C.
 VQA wine will also be hurt by the new regulations but not as much as Simpson, in part because they buy wine at a 20% discount and don’t pay wineries until products are sold.
 Simpson said he’s prohibited from doing that with his international suppliers.

-VQA wine stores might soon be allowed to carry B.C. craft beers, Anton’s parliamentary secretary, John Yap, told Business in Vancouver.
+One change that could be coming for VQA wine stores is that they may soon be allowed to carry B.C. craft beers, Anton’s parliamentary secretary, John Yap, told Business in Vancouver.

 Instead, Yap insisted the government would engage in “consultation.” •

 Changes could increase the value of private retail liquor licences